 Colorado Law provides fellowships/stipends for summer work that would otherwise be unpaid or extremely low-paid.
-Through student groups and donor gifts, Colorado Law's Public Service Summer 2016 Fellowship Program provided 48 students with stipends ranging from $2,000 to $3,000 for public interest work with government agencies and non-profits located both nationally and internationally.
-Another 27 students were awarded stipends ranging from $2,000 to $5,000 through other fellowships offered at Colorado Law.
+Colorado Law's Public Service Summer 2017 Fellowship Program, provided 62 students with stipends ranging from $2,000 to $6,000 for public interest work with government agencies and non-profits located both nationally and internationally.
+Both donor gifts and the fundraising efforts of student groups help support the fellowships offered at Colorado Law.

-Graduates employed in qualifying public service positions may receive grants through Colorado Law's Loan Repayment Assistance Program to help them meet their student debt obligations.
+Graduates employed in qualifying public service positions may receive awards through Colorado Law's Loan Repayment Assistance Program to help them meet their student debt obligations.